PSLmodels/Tax-Calculator/docs/source/make_local_change.rst

-:orphan:

-Making changes to your local copy of the Tax Calculator
+Making changes to your local copy of the Tax-Calculator
 =======================================================

-This document provides examples of two different kinds of changes to your local copy of the Tax Calculator.
-The first example illustrates changing the numerical value of a tax parameter that already exists in the Tax Calculator code.
-The second example illustrates adding a new tax parameter and its associated logic that do not already exist in the Tax Calculator.
+This document provides examples of two different kinds of changes to your local copy of the Tax-Calculator.
+The first example illustrates changing the numerical value of a tax parameter that already exists in the Tax-Calculator code.
+The second example illustrates adding a new tax parameter and its associated logic that do not already exist in the Tax-Calculator.

 Example 1: Changing the value of an existing tax parameter
 ----------------------------------------------------------

-In this example, we make a simple change in the file that stores the Tax Calculator's tax parameters.
+In this example, we make a simple change in the file that stores the Tax-Calculator's tax parameters.
 The process we outline below is similar to the steps you'll take when you make changes in your own local tax-calculator directory.

 **1. Navigate to the relevant file and open it.**

-From your tax calculator directory, the path to the file that defines the tax parameters is:
+From your tax-calculator directory, the path to the file that defines the tax parameters is:

 .. code-block:: python

-   tax-calculator/taxcalc/params.json
+   tax-calculator/taxcalc/current_law_policy.json

 **2. Identify the desired change.**